MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-user-storage.md

 - seo-marvel-apr2020
 - onedrive-toc
 ms.assetid: 7448173d-a38c-48cf-acbb-09ac1b6237d4
-description: In this article, you learn how to change a user's OneDrive storage space in Microsoft 365.
+description: In this article, you learn how to change a user's OneDrive storage space in Microsoft 365 using either PowerShell or the SharePoint admin center.
 ---

 # Change a specific user's OneDrive storage space